How to Design a SaaS Marketing Funnel That Skyrockets Sales

 Roundup articles have high search volumes and better click-through rates than individual product reviews.
 They also have a relatively higher buy intent.

 I always advise SaaS brands to create product comparisons and “alternative to” articles.
-They’re a low-hanging fruit you can capitalize on – one of those types of SaaS content you can produce to pull relevant traffic and put your product on the map.
+They’re a low-hanging fruit you can capitalize on.
+One of those types of SaaS content you can produce to pull relevant traffic and put your product on the map.

 They’re especially a hack for SaaS startups that don’t have much brand recognition.
 You can piggyback on the popularity of existing platforms to introduce users to your SaaS product.